I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_presentcb.md

 <b>Direct3D Version 11 Note:  </b>For more information about how the driver calls <b>pfnPresentCb</b>, see <a href="https://msdn.microsoft.com/014a5e44-f8c4-45c0-96e8-d82f37b8b28d">Changes from Direct3D 10</a>.

-<b>Direct3D Version 11 Note:  </b>For more information about how the driver calls <b>pfnPresentCb</b>, see <a href="https://msdn.microsoft.com/014a5e44-f8c4-45c0-96e8-d82f37b8b28d">Changes from Direct3D 10</a>.

-The following code example shows how to color-fill a destination surface.

 ## Requirements
 | &nbsp; | &nbsp; |